ayalan/deg-practice/README.md

 ### Extracting Cell Line Information from GEO Metadata

-To integrate cell line information with your expression data, you need to create a mapping between SRA run accessions and their corresponding cell lines using the GEO metadata.
+To integrate cell line information with our expression data, you need to create a mapping between SRA run accessions and their corresponding cell lines using the GEO metadata.

 Extract sample information from the SOFT file: